karlseguin/pg.zig/readme.md

 When reading a `JSON` or `JSONB` column with `[]u8`, the serialized JSON will be returned.

+### PgLSN, xid8, xid
+PgLSN and xid8 can be bound and read as i64.

+xid can be bound and read as i32.

 ## Listen / Notify
 You can create a `pg.Listener` either from an existing `Pool` or directly.